win7user10/Laraue.Telegram.NET/readme.md

 # Laraue.Telegram.NET

 This library contains infrastructure code for fast telegram bots building.
-The library use _Telegram.Bot_ package inside to communicate with Telegram.
+The library use https://github.com/TelegramBots/Telegram.Bot package inside to communicate with Telegram.
 This repo https://github.com/win7user10/Laraue.Apps.LearnLanguage contains full example of using this library.

 ## Laraue.Telegram.NET.Core